Opentrons/covid19/README.md

 This is the development repository for running a COVID-19 diagnostic protocol on Opentrons OT-2s.

+# Instructions for humans

+Instructions for the manual part of this protocol (how to prepare reagents, how to set up labware, and so on) are coming soon.

 # Directory structure

 * `/experiments` contains the exact Python scripts that were used for certain validation experiments, so we don't get confused about which experimental results correspond to which versions of our Python code.